devangn/php-docker-apache-example/README.md

 # to connect terminal of particular already running container in backend
 docker exec -i -t <Container_ID> /bin/bash

+#commit and push image to docker hub
+first pull from source and run the container
+Commit your changes with adding tag to it docker commit --message="Will change freeswith as per ASTPP" freeswitch freeswitch_astpp:280418 [Second way: then tag it docker tag firstimage YOUR_DOCKERHUB_NAME/firstimage] then login into your docker account docker login then push the container as your account's repo docker push devangn/freeswitch_astpp:280418

 # to run container in backgroud
 docker run -t -d <imageID>